marciiiiiii/HTWK/Jesus_cleans_the_river_/README.md

 ### Gameplay

 Jesus is the character on the Bridge.
-He is supposed to catch the trash which is swimming in the river but not the fish.
+His task is to catch the trash which is moving towards him.
+However he should not catch the fish.
-If Jesus lets too much trash get past the bridge or if he catches too much fish the wast speedometer is moving towards the red area.
-When the speedometer reaches the maximum the game is over.
+If Jesus lets too much trash get past the bridge or if he catches too many fish the wate-o-meter is moving towards the red area.
+When the waste-o-meter reaches the maximum the game is over.
-However if he catches more trash, the speedometer is going towards the green are again.
+But he can also move the waste-o-meter towards the green area agin, when he catches trash.

-Controls
+### Controls

-Jesus can be controlled via A and D or left_arrow and right_arrow on the keyboard.
+Jesus can be controlled via *A* and *D* or *left_arrow* and *right_arrow* on the keyboard.

 ### Authors